 - Diet during adulthood, has a profound impact on the types of bacteria that thrive

-- Antibiotics : With getting rid of the bad bacteria, they also tend to destroy the good bacteria.
-Infact a single course of 5 day antibiotic, may wipe out bacteria that may take anywhere between 2 weeks – 8 weeks to restore back.
-Ofcourse antibiotics are necessary at times, but ensure to give the gut a little extra care while consuming these.
+- Antibiotics: By getting rid of the bad bacteria, they also tend to destroy the good bacteria.
+In fact, a single course of 5-day antibiotics may wipe out bacteria that may take anywhere between 2 weeks – 8 weeks to restore back.
+Of course, antibiotics are necessary at times, but ensure to give the gut a little extra care while consuming these.

 - Age, microbial diversity may decrease with age

-- Genetics, Some aspects of the microbiome may be inherited
+- Genetics, Some aspects of the gut microbiome may be inherited

 - Stress, Even a brief period of stress is shown to alter the gut microbiota.

 The good news is that these helpful friends can be shaped with long-term dietary interventions and a healthy lifestyle!